 DECLARATION OF DEDICATION TO OUTDOOR RECREATION USE KNOW ALL PERSONS BYTHESE PRESENTS, on the day of, 20XX, that the (Name of the property owner) (hereinafter "Grantor"), owner of a tract of land referred to as (list property address), as per the Grant Agreement between (grantor name) and the Land and Water Conservation Fund administered by the Department of Natural Resources, Project Number 29-0XXXX, declares as follows: The land identified in the attached diagram (Exhibit B) and the legal description (Exhibit A) shall remain in public outdoor recreation use in perpetuity and shall not be converted to any other use.
+It shall also be maintained in accordance with all Civil Rights laws pursuant to 43 CFR Part 17.
 IT WITNESS WHEREOF, this instrument has been executed on this day of, 20XX

 [Name of the Grantor]

 Ву:

-[Name and Title of Authorized l Signatory]
+[Name and Title of Authoriz d Signatory]

-STATE OF MISSOURI)) ag.
+STATE OF MISSOURI)

+) SS:

-COUNTY OF XX) SS:)
+COUNTY OF XX)

-personally known, who, being authorized to represent [name of said grantor, and [name of s , 20XX, before me personally appeared [name of signatory] to me by me duly sworn, did say that he/she is the [title of signatory] and is of the grantor], and that the foregoing instrument was signed by authority signatory] acknowledged said instrument to be the free act and deed of said ted the same for the purposes herein stated.
+personally known, who, bein authorized to represent [nam of said grantor, and [name o , 20XX, before me personally appeared [name of signatory] to me by me duly sworn, did say that he/she is the [title of signatory] and it of the grantor], and that the foregoing instrument was signed by authorizing acknowledged said instrument to be the free act and deed of the same for the purposes herein stated. s ority

-IN WITNESS WHEREOF, I habove written. have hereunto set my hand and affixed my notorial seal the day and year last
+IN WITNESS WHEREOF, above written. nave hereunto set my hand and affixed my notorial seal the day and y ear last

 My commission expires:

 Notary Public